 - Click the Run Data Tests button in the Code Validation panel.
 This will run all data tests in your project, no matter which file defines the test.

 - Select the Run LookML Tests option from the file’s menu.
 This will run only the tests defined in the current file.

 Once you run the data tests, the Code Validation panel will show you the progress and results:

 - A data test passes when the test’s assertion is true for every row in the test’s query.
 See the

 testparameter documentation page for details on setting up test assertions and queries.

 - If a data test fails, the Code Validation panel will provide information about why the test failed, whether the test found errors in your model’s logic or if it was the test itself that was invalid.

 - From the data test results, you can click on the name of a data test to go directly to the LookML for the data test, or you can click on the Explore Query button to open an Explore with the query defined in the data test.

 Deploying to production

-- If your project is configured for advanced deploy mode, the IDE will prompt you to merge your changes into the primary branch.
+- If your project is configured for advanced deploy mode, the IDE will prompt you to merge your changes into the production branch.
 Once you merge your commit, a Looker developer with the

 deploypermission can deploy your commit to production by using the Looker IDE deployment manager, or by using a webhook or an API endpoint.